BuvinJT/distbuilder/docs/Reference.md

         splitPath              os.path.split
         splitExt               os.path.splitext

-#### SUPPORT CLASSES
+## Configuration Classes

-The following classes are used to create objects which are generally used as arguments to various functions in this library.
+The following classes are used to create objects which are employed as arguments to various functions within the library.
+Many of these can be generated for you using the [Configuration Factory](#configuration-factory).

 -------------------------------------------------------
-*PyInstallerConfig*
+### PyInstallerConfig

 Objects of this type define *optional* details for building binaries from .py scripts using the PyInstaller utility